Errol Zimmerman: 2016 and 2017

 After this loss, Zimmerman left Glory and fought Viktor Bogutzki during Mix Fight Gala 20.
 He won the fight by a second round KO.

 Errol then fought Murat Aygun for the WFL Heavyweight title, but lost the fight by decision.
 A month later, Zimmerman entered the A1 WCC Heawyweight Qualification Tournament.
 He beat Rinus Douma by decision in the semifinals, but lost to Adnan Redžović by KO in the finals.

 Zimmerman then fought a rematch with Zabit Samedov, which he lost by unanimous decision.
 Zimmerman stopped the losing skid with a first round knockout of Luca Panto.

 2018

 Zimmerman fought twice in 2018.
 He lost a decision to Patrick Schmid in the A1WCC Champions League Heavyweight Tournament, and lost by KO to Nidal Bchiri during Enfusion 70.

 2020

 Zimmerman is scheduled to fight Rade Opačić at ONE: Big Bang 2, following a two year layoff.
 Zimmerman lost the fight by knockout in round 2, failing to beat the ten count after being knocked down by a spinning heel kick.

+Mixed martial arts career

+Zimmerman made his mixed martial arts debut against Ikuhisa Minowa at Dynamite!!
+2008 on December 31, 2008.
+He lost the bout via first-round submission.

+His sophomore bout in the sport came almost fifteen years removed from the debut, against Tomasz Sarara at KSW 81: Bartosiński vs. Szczepaniak on April 22, 2023.
+He won the bout via second-round technical knockout.

 Personal life

-Zimmerman was born and raised in Breda, the Netherlands and is of Curaçaoan and Surinamese descent.
+Zimmerman was born and raised in Breda, the Netherlands to parents of Curaçaoan and Surinamese descent.
 He has two daughters and a son, who he named after his former trainer Ramon Dekkers.